A Life That Honors God

-3. He studied the Word of God – the Bible gives us no clues as to how Jesus learnt what was written in the Bible as it existed then.
+3. He studied the Word of God – the Bible gives us no clues as to how Jesus learned what was written in the Bible as it existed then.
 But we do know that He was familiar with the law of Moses and the writings of the prophets.
-From Him we learn that:
+From Him, we learn that:

 While He was on earth, Jesus spent much time in prayer as He eagerly sought to prove the perfect will of God.
 He was a Bible scholar.
 He knew what the Word of God said, that’s why He was able to quote it and unlock the meaning to those who were in His presence.